 If you live in the UK, you should automatically get a National Insurance (NI) number just before your 16th birthday.

-If you still can't find your NI number, you can:
+If you cannot register for a personal tax account and you still can't find your NI number, you can:

-- fill in and return form CA5403 to HMRC;
+- fill in and return form CA5403 to HMRC together with 2 identification documents.

 HMRC will not provide your National Insurance number over the phone – it will be posted to you.

-If you didn't get an NI number when you turned 16, and you're under 20, you should phone the National Insurance numbers helpline on 0300 200 3502.
+If you didn't get an NI number when you turned 16, you can also phone the National Insurance numbers helpline on 0300 200 3500.